bernborgess/roundingsat/README.md

 ## SoPlex

 RoundingSat supports an integration with the LP solver SoPlex to improve its search routine.
-For this, first download SoPlex at https://soplex.zib.de/download.php?fname=soplex-5.0.0.tgz and place the downloaded file in the root directory of roundingsat.
+For this, first download SoPlex at https://soplex.zib.de/download.php?fname=soplex-5.0.0.tgz and place the downloaded file in the root directory of RoundingSat.
-Next, configure with the cmake option `-Dsoplex=ON`:
+Next, follow the above build process, but configure with the cmake option `-Dsoplex=ON`:

+    cd build
     cmake -DCMAKE_BUILD_TYPE=Release -Dsoplex=ON ..

-Finally, run `make` as normal.
+    make

-Alternatively, the location of the SoPlex package can also be configured with the cmake option `-Dsoplex_pkg=<location>`.
+The location of the SoPlex package can be configured with the cmake option `-Dsoplex_pkg=<location>`.

 ## Usage